oversword/super-small-state-machine/README.md

 return instance({ myReturnValue: 'start' }) // 'start extra'
 ```

+## instance.untrace <default>

+Disables the stack trace.

+Creates a new instance.

+## instance.trace

+Enables the stack trace.

+Creates a new instance.

 ## instance.shallow <default>

 Shallow merges the state every time a state change in made.